 Request for Report/Discussion item:

-Policy BBE (Local) states: o“…REQUESTS FOR REPORTS - No individual Board member shall direct or require District employees to prepare reports derived from an analysis of information in existing District records or to create a new record compiled from information in existing District records.
-Directives to the Superintendent or other custodian of records regarding the preparation of reports shall be by Board action.”o
+Policy BBE (Local) states: “…REQUESTS FOR REPORTS - No individual Board member shall direct or require District employees, including the Superintendent, to prepare reports derived from an analysis of information in existing District records or to create a new record compiled from information in existing District records.
+Such report requests, information requests, or directives to the Superintendent or other custodian of records regarding the preparation of reports shall be by Board action.”

-Information requested from individual Board members will be shared with the entire Board.
+Information requests will be shared with the entire Board.
 An individual Board member may ask to have requested information placed in a future Board Transmittal.
-All information falling in this category will be placed in the first available Board Transmittal following completion of the request by the administration.
+All information falling in this category will be placed in the first available Board Transmittal following completion of the request by the administration, or sooner at the discretion of the Superintendent.

 Board Member Request for Records: